-I met Michigan State University’s Interim Executive Director of Admissions and Recruitment John Ambrose at an industry meeting in Toronto six ago.
+I met Michigan State University’s Executive Director of Admissions and Recruitment John Ambrose at an industry meeting in Toronto in 2013.
 Over the years, we have talked quite a bit about the college essay and its role within the application process at MSU.

 John sat in on a college essay training we conducted for the Detroit College Access Network; he was such a good sport he let us ask him a question during the training.
 A few years ago, he convinced me to run an essay writing workshop during our busy season for his favorite nonprofit serving underrepresented youth: Midnight Golf.
 It was a morning presentation; I stayed all day reading essays for his students.

 He inspires me.
 I hope he inspires you, too.
 Here is some of John Ambrose’s best advice for families who have students who want to apply to MSU:

 What is the secret to getting into MSU?

 Be your most authentic self!
 Students put a lot of effort into trying to convince admissions officers who they think we want to see.
 Authenticity is always appreciated.

 MSU is looking for people who care about making a difference in the world.
 The SPARTANS WILL speaks to the heart of who we are as SPARTANS and the attitude we have about developing world changers.

 What advice do you give to parents who say college is so competitive today they would not be admitted to the colleges they attended?